 6. Donation of Annual Leave: Regular or term employees are eligible to participate in donation of annual leave under the following conditions.

 a.
-Employees may donate annual leave to another employee for a medical emergency with approval from the Office of Human Resources, and in compliance with the FML Policy 4-15.
+Employees may donate annual leave to another employee for a medical emergency with approval from the Office of Human Resources and in compliance with Policy 4-15 Family Medical Leave.

 b.
 The recipient of donated annual leave may not use the leave until first exhausting all accrued annual and sick leave and compensatory time.